Job Posting Title:

 world-class faculty, transform health and care, and create a

 vibrant future for Texas and beyond.
-With more than $3 billion
+With nearly $4 billion raised

-becoming one of the best fundraising programs in higher
+Development is quickly becoming one of the very best fundraising

-than 400 team members across the Forty Acres.
-Like the university
+members across the Forty Acres.
+Like the university we serve, we

-we serve, we are committed to promoting a culture of diversity,
+are committed to promoting a culture of diversity, equity,

-equity, inclusion and belonging along our staff and donor
+inclusion and belonging along our staff and donor communities.
+We

-communities.
-We honor the idea that if what starts here changes the
+honor the idea that if what starts here changes the world, what

 Join us and change the world.